 When one person, for any reason, has a dispute with another, and when a witness of one of the parties is suspected of lying, the person may, with regard to the witness...bring forth another witness thought to be better.
-However, if witnesses from one side refuse to compromise with the other and are to quarrel, then from among all of the witnesses two witnesses, i.e. one from each side, shall be chosen, and those two must fight in the arena (campus) with shields and clubs.
+However, if witnesses from one side refuse to compromise with the other and are to quarrel, then from among all of the witnesses, two witnesses, i.e. one from each side, shall be chosen, and those two must fight in the arena (campus) with shields and clubs.
 It shall become clear here which one was lying and which one followed the side of truth.
 The loser in battle, for his crime of perjury committed before the battle, shall have his left hand severed.
-However, another witness from that person's side shall be able to buy back (by paying a Wergild) his left hand.9 all the laws of God was of a name more like a beast than a man, was bribed by gifts into defending the side of St. Denis.
-Fearing that the witness from their side would be rejected as a result of the battle, he proposed the following judgment: since serfs are assets of the church, deciding which witness is correct by combat is unjust.
-Rather, the representatives of both parties should divide the serfs between them."
+However, another witness from that person's side shall be able to buy back (by paying a sum of money in Wergild) his left hand.9